Meet the Superneutrals: Your New Favorite Paint Palette

 Want more color in your home, but too afraid to be too bold?
 We've got the answer: 18 go-with-everything, classic-yet-modern, nature-inspired hues, plus project ideas for every room.
 Our formula: mixing colors with neutrals.
 Meet the (super versatile) superneutrals.
 Whether you're a longtime color master, or you've never been quite so brave, these superneutral paint picks are for you.
 They will enliven any styled room, whether modern or traditional, vibrant or restrained.
 And a little goes a long way.
-Try the hues in simple painting projects—from furniture and lampshades to walls and ceilings—that promise to complete transform your space.
+Try the hues in simple painting projects—from furniture and lampshades to walls and ceilings—that promise to completely transform your space.
 Interested in try these shades out in your own home?
 Get the full paint palette guide here.

 The Look: Soft and Striking Living Room

 Looking at this room of subdued peaches and tans, you might not think "contrast."
 But the accent pieces—end tables painted Lancaster Blue (12) and a round tray coated in Babouche yellow (9)—are in complementary colors that bring just enough modern pop to the formal setting.
 We unified two different end tables of the same height by painting them in the same color.
 Lampshades are often lined in peach to tint the light.
 Here, we painted the exterior of the shades to project the flattering color into the space.

 The Look: Vantage Point with a View

 Three shades of green mingle by a window, showing how well superneutrals get along.
 Painted the grayish hue of a blue fir (4), the handsome wooden valance has a strong cutout shape.
 We accented its silhouette with a crisp stenciled border in light apple green (5), also applied to the picture frame.
 The stool got a similar treatment.
 We painted the legs a deeper shade of teal (2), leaving the raised edges the original gray color.

 The Look: Bright Notes in the Bathroom

 Bathed in soft gray (3) and enlivened with peach (7), what's normally a utilitarian space becomes warm and welcoming.
 This mirror's carved-wood frame is an unexpected flourish.
 We painted its acanthus-leaf curls in peach to stand out against and harmonize with the gray bead board.
 A wooden towel rack—the sort often found at flea markets and country antiques stores—was coated in sky blue (1).
 The monogrammed trash bin, embellished with peach and blue, pulls the palette together.

 The Look: Cool and Collected Office